b-cubed-eu/astro-docs/src/content/docs/guides/software-development.md

 ### LICENSE {#r-pkg-license}

-As described in the [Create a repository](#repo) chapter, all software produced in the context MUST be licenced under the [MIT licence](https://mit-license.org/).
+As described in the [Create a repository](#repo) section, all software produced in the context MUST be licenced under the [MIT licence](https://mit-license.org/).
 The copyright holder of the software will be the institution that will be maintaining the package, not the authors of the package.

 Adding this LICENSE file is easy with [usethis](https://usethis.r-lib.org/) (take care to immediately set the copyright holder, as it will default to the package authors):